The Quick-Start Guide to Pet Insurance

 two vets holding a puppy and a kitten

-Healthy Paws Pet Insurance did a case study showing that the two most common reasons pets are going to the vet are Stomach Issues and Skin Conditions.
+Healthy Paws Pet Insurance did a case study showing that the two most common reasons pets go to the vet are Stomach Issues and Skin Conditions.
 On average the vet cost for stomach issues can climb up to $6,500, and vet costs for skin conditions can cost up to $4,000.
+With pet insurance, you could decrease that cost by half or more, depending on your policy.

 dad and daughter playing on bed with beagle